 Future Modifications

 Most owners modify their hangars over time.
-Common additions include offices or pilot lounges, enhanced electrical service, heating systems, additional doors, mezzanine storage, and specialty lighting.
+Common additions include offices or pilot lounges, enhanced electrical service for power tools, heating systems, additional doors or man-doors, mezzanine storage, and specialty lighting.

 Design initial construction to accommodate likely future modifications.
 Providing electrical capacity beyond immediate needs, for example, costs little during construction but substantial amounts to retrofit later.